 - In addition to the form, petitions typically require a support letter.

 Yes.
-You should fill out an intent to graduate form at both institutions.
+You should fill out an application to graduate form at both institutions.

-M.2.
-How do I fill out the Waterloo "Intent to Graduate" form?
+N.2.
+How do I fill out the Waterloo "Application to Graduate" form?

 Note that the "system of studies" depends on your home institution: